rogue-wild/Fantasy-Cricket-Game/README.md

 # Fantasy Cricket Game Windows Application

-It is Python GUI Game where you create a virtual team of real cricket players and score points depending on how your chosen players perform in real life matches.
+This is a Python GUI Game where you create a virtual team of real-life cricket players and score points depending on how your chosen players perform in real life matches.
 ## Description
 Fanatsy Cricket Game is built in python using "PyQt5" library specifically  "QtDesigner"(`QtCore`  `QtGui`  `QtWidgets`) for **GUI** development and using relational database management system "SqliteStudio(`sqlite3-DB-API-2.0`)" for **Back end database connectivity**.